Graham Chapman(1941–1989)

 Graham Arthur Chapman

-He moved to London in 1962, did clinical training at St Bartholomew's Hospital in Smithfield, and qualified as a doctor in 1965.
-He never practised.
-The next four years went into writing partnerships on *The Frost Report*, *At Last the 1948 Show* and *Doctor in the House* alongside Cleese, with sketches that established what the Cambridge-Cleese-Chapman manner had been working on through the undergraduate years: the deadpan absurdist set-up, the bureaucratic register collapsing into surrealism, the figure of authority undermined from inside the script rather than from the outside.
-He took the doctor's coat off and the comic's coat on permanently.
-On the 5 October 1969 the BBC broadcast the first episode of *Monty Python's Flying Circus*.
+He moved to London in 1962, did his clinical training at St Bartholomew's Hospital and qualified as a doctor in 1965, then turned to comedy writing full time, working with Cleese on The Frost Report, At Last the 1948 Show and Doctor in the House.
+On 5 October 1969 the BBC broadcast the first episode of Monty Python's Flying Circus.
 He was twenty-eight.

-Across the next decade he was the founder-member of Python with the leading screen presence, although the public mostly remembered Cleese for it.
-He played the colonel who stops sketches for being too silly, the upper-class accountant who wants to become a lion-tamer, and the long-suffering officer figures whose calm in the face of escalating madness anchored half the show's gags.
-The two films of his lead-actor career were the leads of two of the most-watched British comedies of the century: King Arthur in *Monty Python and the Holy Grail* (1975) and Brian in *Life of Brian* (1979).
-Both performances put a deadpan straight man at the centre of the carnival, and both films passed into permanent cultural reference within the decade.
+Across the next decade he was a founder member of Python with one of the troupe's strongest screen presences: the colonel who stops sketches for being too silly, the accountant who wants to be a lion-tamer, the officer figures whose calm anchored the chaos around them.
+He then carried two of the most-watched British comedies of the century as their straight-faced lead, King Arthur in Monty Python and the Holy Grail (1975) and the title role in Life of Brian (1979), both films passing into permanent cultural reference within the decade.

-Throat cancer was diagnosed in the late summer of 1988.
-It had begun on a tonsil, then spread to the spine.
-He died at the Maidenhead house he shared with David Sherlock on 4 October 1989, two months short of his forty-ninth birthday and one day short of the twentieth anniversary of the first *Monty Python's Flying Circus* broadcast.
-John Cleese, at the memorial service at Great St Bartholomew's, delivered the eulogy that became the most-quoted comic farewell of the century, opening with *Good riddance to him, the freeloading bastard, I hope he fries* and closing with the news that he had become the first person ever to say *fuck* at a British memorial service.
-The Chapman name today, the medieval merchant's surname at every English market cross, carries the centre of the Python ensemble in him.
+He died at Maidenhead on 4 October 1989, one day short of the twentieth anniversary of the first Flying Circus broadcast.
+John Cleese's eulogy at the memorial service at Great St Bartholomew's became the most-quoted comic farewell of its era, affection disguised, in the Python manner, as abuse.
+The Chapman name, the medieval merchant's surname at every English market cross, carries the centre of the Python ensemble in him.

 Achievements

-- ·Qualified MB BChir at St Bartholomew's Hospital, 1965
+- ·Qualified as a doctor at St Bartholomew's Hospital, 1965

 - ·Founder member of Monty Python's Flying Circus, first broadcast 5 October 1969